DouglasUrner/CS-Pathway/core-skills/reading.md

   - Tutorials
 * **Reading Code**
 To understand what the code does, how it works, and to find and fix bugs.
+* **Reading Output**
+  - Editor/IDE messages
+  - Compile time errors and warnings
+  - Runtime errors and warning (exceptions)
+  - "Intentional" output - "normal" program output (understanding how it is constructed)
 * **Communicating to Collaborate**
   - Peers
   - Management
   - Clients
+  - Users
+  Recognizing that roles can overlap.

 Notes towards a [Reading Assessment & Intervention Protocol](https://docs.google.com/document/d/1_uaE2YR7COytJC3DQLxi6bECeaFk97nYWnssua0OvdQ/edit?usp=sharing).